-Ukrainians escape embattled enclaves with grievous wounds and stories of fires that no one put out
+Ukrainians escape embattled enclaves with grievous wounds and stories of fires not put out

 In a room nearby, Olga Teplyuk lay on her side, her hand gripping the mint-green wall of her hospital room, her head bandaged.
 She and her husband, Oleksandr, were seriously wounded when their house near Brovary came under shelling and a wall collapsed on her while she tried to shelter in a hallway.

-For days, she laid flat on a wooden door, trying to prevent further injury to her back.
+For days, she lay flat on a wooden door, trying to prevent further injury to her back.
 Russian forces who were occupying the area refused to help her, she said.

 She was finally evacuated with help from friends who loaded her into a station wagon before transferring her to an ambulance.